dphfox/wolf/README.md

 # The Wolf Scripting Language

-Wolf is an experimental design for a static scripting language that transpiles to Luau.
+An experimental design for a static declarative logic language that transpiles to Luau.

-The goal of Wolf is to create a language "from scratch", learning from what works in languages today, and drawing from inspiration about how they might possibly be improved beyond that.

-The end product should blend the benefits of Luau's fast, simple runtime, with the benefits of a modern, statically-checked, fully-analysed language.

 ## Goals